-Location: 52° 11" N 25° 20" E - It is 150 miles SW of Minsk, on the southern outskirts of Hutava, Belarus.
+Location: 52° 11′ north, 25° 20′ east - It is 150 miles southwest of Minsk, on the southern outskirts of Hutava, Belarus.
 Now it is essentially the same place as Hutava, Belarus, since Hutava has expanded.

-Before WWI, Yakovlevo was in the Kobrin Uezyd, Volochevich Volost, Grodno Gubernia, Russia.
-After WWI and before WWII, Jakowlewo was in the Drohiczyn District, Polesie Region, Poland.
+Before World War I, Yakovlevo was in the Kobrin Uezyd, Volochevich Volost, Grodno Gubernia, Russia.
+After World War I and before World War II, Jakowlewo was in the Drohiczyn District, Polesie Region, Poland.

 Other names: Jakowlowo (Polish), Yakovlevo (Russian), Yakovleva, Kolonia, Kolonia Yakovlev, Kolonia Hutava, Kolonia Gutovo, or Gutovo.
-Sometimes it was referred to as a kibbutz or a moshav.Nearby Towns:
+Sometimes it was referred to as a kibbutz or a moshav.Closest Cities: Kobryn and Pinsk

 Flag of Belarus

 Yakovlevo, Kobrin uzed, Volochevich Volost.
 Founded in 1849.
 It was crown land (Kazennye in Russian), meaning national property.
 The settlement was originally comprised of 16 families from Kobrin.
 Fourteen families stayed.
 They received all the earth.
 They did not receive benefits.
 The soil was mostly loam (loamy soil).
 Source: Sbornik Materialov ob Ekonomicheskom Polozhenii Evreev v Rossii, Jewish Colonization Association, St. Petersburg, Russia 1904 (Russian).
 Translated by Favl Weisburd.